Our research centres and institutes play an important and influential role in the research and teaching of specialised areas of the law.

 Discover one of Australia’s leading centres for environmental law and climate change expertise.

-The Australian Hate Crime Network (AHCN) is a partnership composed of three sectors of society: academics, representatives of NGOs from minority communities, and people from relevant government departments.
+The Australian Hate Crime Network (AHCN) is a partnership composed of three sectors of society: academics, representatives of NGOs from minority communities, and people from relevant government organisations.

 Explore our legal expertise in a wide variety of Asian jurisdictions, including China, Japan, Indonesia and Malaysia.